mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

 **Treatment updates scores upon each `cfr-models` Remote Settings bucket update**

+- Add if not exists and set the `extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride` preference to `random_between_1_and_9999` (`Services.prefs.setStringPref("extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride", "random_between_1_and_9999")`)
 - Install the `treatment` add-on as per above
 - Verify that the study runs
-- Add if not exists and set the `extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride` preference to `random_between_1_and_9999` (`Services.prefs.setStringPref("extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride", "random_between_1_and_9999")`)
-- Visit the Remote Settings Devtools page
-- Next to the `cfr-models` entry, click `Force Sync`
-- Wait a few seconds
+- Wait about 10 seconds for the first sync to be triggered
 - Verify that the `browser.messaging-system.personalized-cfr.score-threshold` preference is set to integer `5000`
 - Verify that the `browser.messaging-system.personalized-cfr.scores` preference is set to `{"PERSONALIZED_CFR_MESSAGE":X}` where `X` is a value between `1` and `9999`
 - Verify that the `browser.newtabpage.activity-stream.asrouter.providers.cfr` preference has the following attributes: